lter/ltertools/README.md

 - To suggest minor fixes or point out bugs: [open a GitHub issue](https://github.com/lter/ltertools/issues)

-- To implement major / structural changes: fork the repository, make edits, and open a pull request when you are finished
+- To implement major / structural changes: fork the repository, add your content to the `dev` folder, and open a pull request when you are finished